8fold/site-joshbruce.com/content-root/public/experiences/agile-software-development/story-points/content.md

 ## Story points as an input into velocity

-This one is the most common reason for story points.
-Story points exist to create velocity and burndown graphs.
+This one is the most common reason for story points I’ve seen.
+Story points exist to create velocity and burn-down graphs.

 This approach is built into every "agile" work tracking tool I've ever used.
 But, unfortunately, it's also the easiest to game, even if the gaming is unconscious.